maiamcc/maiamcc.github.io/source/_posts/2014-09-24-javascript-jquery-101.markdown

 On the "pesky formatting details" front, JS indents with only two spaces, and puts semicolons after every line that doesn't end in a curly brace.
 I swear, this will take me another three years to do properly and consistently.
 And when I master it, it will ruin my Python.
 Yeargh.
 Also, Javascript pitches possibly the least helpful errors ever.
 Okay, complaining over.

-Anyway, I have a working (if ugly) search page that magically sprouts new search fields everywhere, and a working (if ugly) datatable that displays the dances in my database with collapsable child rows for additional information, and a understand a little bit more about Javascript/JQuery for web work!
+Anyway, I have a working (if ugly) search page that magically sprouts new search fields everywhere, and a working (if ugly) datatable that displays the dances in my database with collapsible child rows for additional information, and a understand a little bit more about Javascript/JQuery for web work!
 Huzzah!